jchaskell/jen-tools/notes/bash.md

 Cut based on fields: `cut -f 1 doc.txt` (cuts first field)

 ## SED

-Used for substitution - similar to substitution in vim: `s/ / /g`
+Stream editor - reads a file line by line and conditionally applies operations Used for substitution - similar to substitution in vim: `s/ / /g`

 Syntax: `"hello" | sed "s/l/\*/g"`